Hamza-Dahmoun/Onion-Architecture-Using-Net-Core/README.md

 3. If you need Enumeration type add it inside Enum folder of CompanyName.AppName.Domain project

 4. Add BusinessService files of the new models inside CompanyName.AppName.Business project.
-It is there where you should create your business rules, take PromotorBusinessService as an example.
+It is there where you should create your business rules, take PersonBusinessService as an example.
 New BusinessService files should be registered in Startup file of the Web project before its use.
 Business rules are added inside onAdding() method of BusinessServices files

 5. When you need to add a referentiel class it should inherit from Referentiel.cs, and uses ReferentielBusinessService.cs as its business layer